GigawattDigital/securesilo/README.md

 #### What if I lose my private key?

-If you lose your private key and do not have backup private keys, your data will be lost forever.
+_If you lose your private key and do not have backup private keys, your data will be lost forever!
-Due to the nature of end-to-end encryption, there is no way to recover your data without the one of the private keys that were used to encrypt it.
+Due to the nature of public key encryption, there is no way to recover your data without the one of the private keys that were used to encrypt it._

 Each user that you create on your server instance is assigned a unique device-based passkey that is used to encrypt their data in transit.
 User passkeys are generated on the user's device and are